OPM Disability Retirement Approval Rate

 2. How Long Does It Take OPM to Make A Decision On Disability Retirement?

-OPM typically takes between 6 to 12 months to make a decision.
-The timeline can vary depending on how complete your application is and how backed up OPM is at the time.
+OPM typically takes between 6 and 12 months to make a decision.
+The timeline depends on your application’s completeness and OPM’s backlog.

 3. What Medical Conditions Qualify For OPM Disability Retirement?